andrel/vipps-psp-recurring-api/vipps-psp-api.md

 As of now, there are two possible ways to perform a recurring payment - *subscription* and *oneclick*.
 These are referred to as the *scope* of the recurring agreement.
 Only one *scope* can be used at a time, and it's not possible to change the scope of an agreement.

-*Subscription* based payments are created as a consent to an agreement that allows the PSP to withdraw money on unknown intervals.
-This implies that the user won't have to accept the payment on each occasion, only the first one when consenting to the agreement.
-An example of this could be a subscription to a music streaming service.
+*Subscription* based payments are created as a consent to an agreement that allows withdrawal of money on intervals.
+This implies that the user won't have to accept the payment on each occasion, only the first occasion when consenting to the agreement.
+An example of this could be a subscription to a music streaming service paid monthly.

 *Oneclick* payments are created as agreements where the user will be prompted on each payment.
 An example of a oneclick payment might be a ticketing service where the user will get prompted to buy a new ticket when the old one expires.
-Instead of switching to the app to accept the payment, the user already has a oneclick recurring agreement with Vipps as the payment source, and the ticketing app won´t need to involve the Vipps app at all.
+Instead of switching to the app to accept the payment, the user already has a oneclick recurring agreement with Vipps as the payment source.

 ## Initialize a recurring payment